McDonaldsHappyMeal/driverless-simulator-activity/README.md

  - numpy
  - pynput

-## Coordinate System
-This uses standard SI units, so radians, m/s and m/s^2

-Normal maths like coordinate system is used:
-The x-axis is positive to the right and the y-axis is positive upwards.
-Angles are positive anticlockwise.

 ## Get started
 1. If you don't have Python installed, [install Python 3.11.1 here](https://www.python.org/downloads/release/python-3111/)
 2. Download the repository by clicking the green "Code" button on the top of the page, then "Download Zip"